Board of Directors

 City of Boston

 “ESOL makes a significant impact on all aspects of life.
 Having English language skills can allow a family to build generational wealth, get an education and can insure you receive proper medical care.
-I feel ESOL
+I feel ESOL is a key tool to level the playing field in a city with

 so much inequity.”